-- > The school recognises that bullying (in all its forms) may have a detrimental effect on the mental health of victims and will take this into consideration when offering support. - The school also recognises that being a perpetrator of bullying may be an indication of poor mental health and will take this into consideration when offering support.
+- The school recognises that bullying (in all its forms) may have a detrimental effect on the mental health of victims and will take this into consideration when offering support. - The school also recognises that being a perpetrator of bullying may be an indication of poor mental health and will take this into consideration when offering support. - We have a comprehensive Early Help offer which includes support for pupils' mental health.